From BR Bullpen

 Kevin Koslofski played four seasons in the majors.

-Koslofski hit .324 with Memphis in 1991 and .311 with Omaha in 1992.
-He came to the majors in 1992 after playing nine seasons of minor league baseball.
-At the time, Kevin was the fifth outfielder on the Kansas City Royals.
+Koslofski hit .324 with the Memphis Chicks in 1991 and .311 with the Omaha Royals in 1992.
+He came to the majors with Kansas City that year after playing nine seasons of minor league baseball.
+At the time, Kevin was the fifth outfielder on the Royals.
 In his first game, Kevin batted lead-off and managed to go 3 for 5.
 It was prior to expansion and his .248 batting average was not far from the team average of .256.
 He was fourteen years younger than teammate George Brett.
 The first home run of his career came against Nolan Ryan.

 Koslofski attended Millikin University in the offseasons and received his degree in 1995.